 There were many different reasons.

-1 – this is one of the few biggest sources of animal cruelty, direct animal cruelty that’s very visible.
+1 – this is one of the biggest sources of animal cruelty, direct animal cruelty that’s very visible.

 People say Food is an Art, now you have involved Science.
 How do you go about R&D and managing finances?

-It is both an R&D intensive and capital intensive field.
+It is both an R&D-intensive and capital-intensive field.

-We’ve got, thankfully, broad support structure and network from which we could have people who were aligned with our thoughts and ideas and who also wanted to give back to society; who helped us and continue to help us with the finances.
+We’ve got, thankfully, a broad support structure and network from which we could have people who were aligned with our thoughts and ideas and who also wanted to give back to society; who helped us and continue to help us with the finances.

 With respect to R&D, we have a very strong team both within, as I mentioned in the core team as well as in the wider team we’ve got some great food technologists and scientists and culinary experts and process guys.
 So it’s a wider team and fairly strong.